artpeixoto/nu_plugin_pipe/README.md

 They will only die when you actually close them.

 # Note
 This crate is HIGHLY EXPERIMENTAL.
-Honestly its more of a
+Honestly its more of a personal toy.
+It might not work very well, at least for now.
+If you want something that will actually help you, take a look at the alternatives

+# Alternatives
+- (cross-stream)[https://crates.io/crates/cross-stream] : much better, full of functionalities.
+Will probably serve you better.
+- thats it i dont know any other

 # Todo
 - Add peeking